Virginia primaries have major implications for potential Commanders stadium

 His challenger,

-Saddam Azlan Salim, didn't make an issue of a potential new Washington Commanders stadium, but the night of voting, and a wave of retirements after redistricting, changes the calculus as Virginia pursues the project.
+Saddam Azlan Salim, did not make an issue of a potential new Washington Commanders stadium, but the night of voting and a wave of retirements that came after redistricting changes the calculus as Virginia pursues the project.

 The Commanders are expected to be under new ownership, led by Bethesda native Josh Harris, by the end of the summer.

-That group has been working behind the scenes to lay the groundwork for a new stadium project, with celebrity investor Magic Johnson making an informal tour of lawmakers and other influential figures.
+That group has been working behind the scenes to lay the groundwork for a new stadium project, with celebrity investor Magic Johnson making an informal tour to visit lawmakers and other influential figures.

-At one point in early 2022 Virginia was the only locality left in the stadium race, but the energy brought by the new ownership group is expected to bring D.C. and Maryland back to the table for a competitive contest.
+At one point in early 2022, Virginia was the only locality left in the stadium race, but the energy of the new ownership group is expected to bring Washington and Maryland back to the table for a competitive contest.

-Maryland has the incumbency advantage, with FedEx Field currently located in Landover, while D.C. has the most widely sought-after site among fans, where RFK Stadium stands now.
+Maryland has the incumbency advantage; FedEx Field, the current facility, is located in Landover.
+But Washington has the most widely sought-after site among fans: the location where RFK Stadium now stands.

 Virginia's advantage would be financial.
 In 2016, then-Gov. Terry McAuliffe said nearly two-thirds of the team's season-ticket holders live in the state, and a number of major corporate backers are in the commonwealth as well.